CDAT/cdat-old-site/ch1_cdms_4.0.md

 The basic unit of computation in CDMS is the variable.
-A variable is essentially a multidimensional data array, augmented with adomain, a set ofattributes, and optionally a spatial and/or temporalcoordinate system_ (see Coordinate Axes on page 11).
+A variable is essentially a multidimensional data array, augmented with adomain, a set of attributes, and optionally a spatial and/or temporal coordinate system (see Coordinate Axes on page 11).
 As a data array, a variable can be sliced to obtain a portion of the data, and can be used in arithmetic computations.
 For example, if   u   and   v   are variables